Disclosure:

 However, you can’t turn off pageviews; this is, by default, a must-tracked metric in Google Analytics.

-The next thing to do is copy and paste your unique Analytics script into the header section of your website; however, as I said earlier, how you insert this code into the <head> tag of your site depends on your website setup.
+The next thing to do is copy and paste your unique Analytics script into the header section of your website; however, as I said earlier, how you insert this code into your site’s <head> tag depends on your website setup.

 Here is how the Google Analytics code looks.
 Everything from the <!– Google tag (g.tag.js) –> to the closing tag </script> is what you’re going to copy manually and paste into the head section of your website HTML code.